 MSM supports the production of collagen for healthy hair, skin elasticity, nails, cartilage and joints.
 Without sulphur, it cannot be produced.

 Hyaluronic Acid is found in almost every cell within the body.
-It’s a hydrophilic (water-loving) molecule capable of holding up to a thousand times its own weight in water, hence why is often referred to as nature’s moisturiser.
+It’s a hydrophilic (water-loving) molecule.
+Interestingly, it’s capable of holding up to a thousand times its own weight in water, hence why is often referred to as nature’s moisturiser.

-Hyaluronic Acid is one of the components that forms the skin’s Natural Moisturising Factor (NMF) and significantly enhances the elasticity of skin tissue.
+Hyaluronic Acid is one of the components that form the skin’s Natural Moisturising Factor (NMF) and significantly enhances the elasticity of skin tissue.
 As the human body ages, levels of Hyaluronic Acid dramatically decline.
-This may account for the loss of hydration that contributes to many conditions of ageing that affect skin and joints, including loss of elasticity of the skin – a major contributing factor to the formation of wrinkles.
+Furthermore, this may account for the loss of hydration that contributes to many conditions of ageing that affect skin and joints.
+This includes loss of elasticity of the skin – a major contributing factor to the formation of wrinkles.

 Research has confirmed that Hyaluronic acid is beneficial when used both topically and orally for maintenance of the skin’s layers and structure.